fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 All looks good, but there is actually a pretty serious problem with the current workflow.
 All the steps, including the deployment, are run also for pull requests.
 This is surely something we do not want!

-Fortunately, there is an easy for the problem!
+Fortunately, there is an easy solution for the problem!
 We can add an [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step, which ensures that the step is executed only when the code is being merged or pushed to master.

 The workflow [context](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#contexts) gives various kinds of information about the code the workflow is run.